-- Follow-up rates after a screening mammography rise slightly from 2012 to 2013 before returning to a consistent level through 2016. - Rates for employer-sponsored insurance were higher than Medicare FFS or Medicare Advantage.
+- Follow-up rates after a screening mammography rise slightly from 2012 to 2016 before falling back to the 2012 rate in 2017 for Medicare fee-for-service. - Medicare Advantage rates rose between 2012 and 2013, then dropped consistently through 2017. - Rates for employer-sponsored insurance were higher than Medicare FFS or Medicare Advantage, rising steadily from 2012 to 2015.